andresmascl/andresmascl/README.md

+- Back in 2018 I built a bot which downloaded information from Laborum.com in order to gather information for a research on the Chilean labor market.
+The bot was built entirely inside a Google Colab Notebook, which is pretty neat!
+Here is [the link to the repo](https://github.com/andresmascl/LaborumSpyder).

 #### I am currently learning:
 - [x] IBM Data Science Professional Certification (lots of python :snake: and pandas :panda_face::panda_face:)
 - [x] JavaScript